shohiebsense/shohiebsense.github.io/_course/2022-06-05-Complete Introduction to Astrology.md

 location: 'Space'
 ---

 ## Chart Basics, Planet, Signs, Houses, Aspects, Nodes.
-Its sections (duration) is big tho, not chunked into the small part
+Its sections (duration) is big tho, not chunked into small parts

 It's okayish, definitely there are better ones out there.